Nonparametric covariance estimation for mixed longitudinal studies, with applications in midlife women's health: Covariance Estimation for Mixed Longitudinal Design

-To this end, we considered a sequential-aggregation-based algorithm.
+We consider a sequential-aggregation-based algorithm.
 We first divide $\mathcal{T}$ into a series of overlapping sub-domains, then obtain estimates of $A$ on each sub-domain.
-Next, we aggregate all estimates on sub-intervals into a full estimates of $A$.
-Here, a crucial rotation operation is involved in aggregation step to ensure that the resulting estimator $\tilde A$ is close to $UD^{1/2}$ up to a rotation.
-Finally, one can obtain an estimate of $\Sigma_0$ from $\tilde{A}\tilde{A}^T$, and $G$ is recovered by a standard interpolation technique.
-The detailed steps are described as follows and illustrated in Figure \ref{fig:procedure}.
-For any sub-index set $I\subseteq \{1,\dots,p\}$, we use the notation $T(I) = \{t_i: i \in I\}$, and $(X_k)_{I} = X_k(T(I))$.
+Next, we aggregate all estimates on the sub-intervals into a full estimate of $A$.
+Here, a crucial rotation operation is involved in the aggregation step to ensure that the estimates of $A$ on each sub-domain are aligned.
+Finally, we obtain an estimate of $\Sigma_0$ from $\tilde{A}\tilde{A}^\top$, where $\tilde{A}$ is an estimate of $A$ up to a rotation.
+Then, $G$ is recovered using a standard interpolation technique.
+The steps are as follows; see Figure \ref{fig:procedure}.
+For any sub-index set $I\subseteq \{1,\dots,p\}$, we use the notation $T(I) = \{t_i: i \in I\}$ and $(X_k)_{I} = X_k(T(I))$.